 The project has been engaged for five years in building the most comprehensive biographical history possible of more than 1850 men of the Borough of Tynemouth known to have been killed or died in military service, the Merchant Navy and fishing fleets.

-The current research programme is planned to be complete by Summer 2018.
-The absence of a casualty's name does not mean that we are unaware of any particular casualty.
+The current research programme was planned to be complete by end 2018.
+The absence of a casualty’s name does not mean that we are unaware of any particular casualty.

 The database is free to access and all materials in relation to each man are free to download for personal and academic use only.

-Our research has shown that we have further men to add, so if your relative is not shown and they were born or lived in the Borough of Tynemouth or you have information to add to an existing record then please get in touch.
+Our research has shown that we have further men to add, so if your relative is not shown and they were born or lived in the Borough of Tynemouth or elsewhere in the current borough of North Tyneside and you have information to add to an existing record then please get in touch.

 Whilst we take care to provide accurate information, the Project can accept no responsibility for inaccuracies in the data provided.